 Can LGBT Couples Get Married In Italy?

-Unfortunately, Italy doesn’t yet recognise marriage equality so LGBTQIA+ couples can’t legally marry here yet (you can only have a civil partnership but hopefully that will change), so that could be another reason to get the legal part taken care of separately.
+Unfortunately, Italy doesn’t yet recognise marriage equality so same-sex couples can’t legally marry here yet (you can only have a civil partnership but hopefully that will change), so that could be another reason to get the legal part taken care of separately.

 Fewer and fewer couples are choosing to have their civil ceremony in Italy on the same day as their elopement.
 More couples are choosing to sign the legal paperwork in their home country before travelling or having the civil ceremony the day before.